s2l1/Headless-Samourai-Dojo/README.md

 ```
 # ~/.bitcoin/bitcoin.conf
-# bitcoind configuration - with comment to explain each section.
+# bitcoind configuration - with comment to explain each section

 server=1
 # force bitcoind to accept JSON-RPC commands